ryanw3bb/ml-agents-collaboration/README.md

 With the environment activated run `train.py` to begin training.

 The trained weights are saved to the files `checkpoint_actor.pth` and `checkpoint_critic.pth` once the required score is reached.

-Run `play.py` to watch an episode where smart agents play using the trained data.